DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 Any players who received visions of St. Markovia in Ezmerelda’s seance in [[Arc K - The Fallen Abbey]] recognize her visage.

-If she did not speak with the players in [[#The Abbot’s Redemption]], St. Markovia introduces herself to the players and thanks them for freeing the Abbey and Krezk of the “shadow that lay upon it."
+If she did not speak with the players in [[Arc Q - A Shining Beacon#The Abbot's Redemption|The Abbot's Redemption]], St. Markovia introduces herself to the players and thanks them for freeing the Abbey and Krezk of the “shadow that lay upon it."
 If the Abbot was defeated, but not redeemed, she expresses sorrow for “Ithuriel’s passing," but notes that she finds comfort in the fact that “his memory will live on in the stones of the Abbey."

 Markovia invites each player to fill a single waterskin from the waters of the pool.
 “These waters once carried far greater magic.
 While that magic faded long ago, your victory has allowed me to remind them of the blessing they once carried—if only for a time."